 Mealtime messes are totally normal for children at this age, and can even be kind of fun to watch.
 However, parents are often concerned as their toddlers begin eating more table food, since many young children eat too fast, shoveling food into their mouths without chewing before moving to the next bite.

 Since choking can be very serious, parents need to supervise meals carefully to make sure toddlers are chewing their food, and to help if necessary.
-Here are some tips for helping Baby learn to chew her food.
+Here are some tips for helping Baby learn to chew their food.

 - Avoid choking hazards: Foods like popcorn, nuts, and hard candy are difficult to chew and swallow, and are considered choking hazards for young children, and even the best chewers aren’t ready for these foods until at least age 4.